EnsembleUI/starter/README.md

 - Follow the same steps above to generate runtime and update dependencies.
 - Try making changes to the definition.
 Upon re-run your screen should reflect the changes.

+### Concepts
+- Each YAML definition under your app folder represents a screen.
+- `theme.ensemble` allows you to make styling changes that are applicable to the entire app
+- `resources.ensemble` is where you can define you own custom widgets, visible across the entire app.

 ## Editing definitions
 Ensemble Studio includes an Online Editor for making changes with type-ahead support and enables Live Preview.
 However if you decide to host your own definitions, we include a JSON Schema to help with type-ahead for popular Editors.
 ### Android Studio